 In the great painting of Sr. Oudri, eleven feet high, which represents a wolf hunt powered by rare breed dogs belonging to the King, we must take note of everything.
 The action of these animals and the frightening expression of their furor is not less admirable than the art of the brush in the firm and ferocious touches of their heads and of their great, singular and bristly fur, no less admirable than the correction of the design of these moments, and difficult to master.

-We see a painting yet of the same author, and in the same genre in the Salon, on the stairway.
+We see a painting yet of the same author, and in the part of the Salon on the stairway.
 A hunt for the lynx, only it is less up to par in magnitude.

 It would be too boring if I ventured to examine in particular the great number of paintings exhibited this year at the Salon having quite a beautiful order, with a pleasant and challenging symmetry among so many different forms.
 The green tapestry with which Monsieur Tourneheim, Director General of Arts and buildings of his majesty, has been able to cover the walls of the Salon before attaching the paintings there, is extremely advantageous to them, and this attention on his part is equally favorable to painters and to spectators that the public has noticed with pleasure, and has given its praises and recognition.